PustakP/weatherer2/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install all required dependencies
+4. Change the API key to you own (optional)
-4. Run the following command to start the development server: `npm run dev`
+5. Run the following command to start the development server: `npm run dev`
-5. Open your web browser and go to `http://localhost:3000` to view the app
+6. Open your web browser and go to `http://localhost:3000` to view the app